 - Verifiable proof of income

-But being very simple, this financing scheme provides house loan at 14-18 percent which is higher than others and the loan tenor is also very short.
+But being very simple, this financing scheme provides house loan at 14-18 percent which is higher than others and the loan tenure is also very short.

 - Social Security System (SSS) Home loan: – To opt for this scheme you must either be a member of Social Security System (SSS) or a Filipino worker whose age is not more than 60 years.
 The interest rate of an SSS home loan is 9-14 percent per annum and payment term is 5-30 years.
 If your loan exceeds 15 years then the interest rate is renewed every six months.